ctb/titus-blog/src/trinity-in-silico-normalize.rst

 transcripts, we're missing 96 k-mers of 47,600 in the raw reads -- these are completely unrecoverable by assembly, of course!

+But what do the filters do?

 Diginorm drops an additional 7 k-mers, and Trinity normalization drops 267 k-mers.
 This isn't bad -- 267 looks a lot larger than 7, but it's still only 0.6% of the total k-mers.

-From this little study, we can see that Trinity normalization drops the total number of k-mers by 94% as opposed to only 38% by diginorm;
+From this little study, we can see that Trinity normalization decreases the total number of k-mers by 94% as opposed to only 38% by diginorm;
 and Trinity normalization discards about 98% of the reads, as opposed to only 90% by diginorm.
 In exchange, Trinity discards about 40 times as many true k-mers as diginorm, or 0.6% of the recoverable k-mers (Trinity) vs 0.01% of the recoverable k-mers (diginorm).
-Not bad!
+Not too shabby!

 Reproducing it with khmer.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~